artnoage/ARC-AGI-2/memory_bank/techContext.md

 **Synthetic Data Generation & Benchmarking**
 * Python environment (e.g., venv)
-* Access to ARC dataset files
+* Access to the ARC dataset file (`apps/static/dataset.json`).
 * .env file for API keys
 * Potentially a local model server setup (e.g., Ollama)

 ## Technical constraints

-* ARC dataset size: Individual task files preferred over monolithic dataset.json due to memory constraints
+* ARC dataset: The project uses a monolithic `apps/static/dataset.json` file.
+Memory constraints related to its size should be considered if it grows very large.
 * Model API rate limits and costs (if using external APIs)
 * Network latency for model API calls
 * Requires Python environment capable of running asyncio and required libraries